-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Riparian environments Develop and implement initiatives to enhance biodiversity in the Shire's riparian environments As Above Ongoing Catchment management Ensure an integrated approach to water management within the Shire As Above Ongoing Integrated planning and biodiversity conservation Ensure the coordination and effective implementation of environmental activities, including increased external funding As Above Ongoing Water quality and management Improve water quality and management within the Shire Recruitment Needs No additional staff required in Town Services or Environmental Services.
-Organisation & Career Development Further skills will need to be gained in the following: • Water cycle management • Effluent reuse • Water demand Management • Community engagement Ongoing Council's activities Ensure that Council's activities and operations have minimal impact on biodiversity assets As Above Ongoing Energy and Greenhouse Investigate Gwydir's potential to be central to a regional greenhouse offset development As Above Ongoing

-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Waste Provide integrated waste management services Foster the re-use and recycling of materials and expand current recycling programs Recruitment Needs No additional staff required in the Waste or Environment areas to achieve the objectives in the Delivery Plan.
-Efficiencies implemented Council lead by example in recycling and waste minimisation Organisation & Career Development Further skills will need to be gained in the following: • Waste management • Recycling • Community engagement Ongoing
+Strategies Relevant actions/directions - 2012-2016 Workforce changes required Update Riparian environments Develop and implement initiatives to enhance biodiversity in the Shire's riparian environments.
+As above Ongoing Catchment management Ensure an integrated approach to water management within the Shire.
+As above Ongoing Integrated planning and biodiversity conservation Ensure the coordination and effective implementation of environmental activities, including increased external funding.
+As above Ongoing Water quality and management Improve water quality and management within the Shire.
+Staffing needs No additional staff required in Town Services or Environmental Services.
+Organisation and career development Further skills will need to be gained in the following: • Water cycle management. • Effluent reuse. • Water demand management. • Community engagement.
+Ongoing Council's activities Ensure that Council's activities and operations have minimal impact on biodiversity assets.
+As above Ongoing Energy and greenhouse Investigate Gwydir's potential to be central to a regional greenhouse offset development.
+As above Ongoing Waste Provide integrated waste management services.
+Foster the re-use and recycling of materials and expand current recycling programs.
+Council will lead by example in recycling and waste minimisation.
+Staffing needs No additional staff required in the Waste or Environment Services area to achieve the objectives in the Delivery Plan.
+Organisation and career development Further skills will need to be gained in the following: Waste management.
+Recycling.
+Community engagement.
+Efficiencies implemented Ongoing